Daniel-KM/Omeka-S-module-Log/README.md

 // output: The item #43 has been updated.
 ```

-a PSR-3 standard log is:
+A PSR-3 standard log is:

 ```php
 // PSR-3 logging.